Mergers, Acquisitions & Spinoffs

 Different transactions.
 Same need for market clarity.

 Motif helps leadership teams make structural change easier to understand through sharper positioning, clearer brand architecture, and identity systems built for the next chapter.
+Our work is especially useful when the business has inherited equity it cannot afford to waste, but the old brand system no longer explains the company clearly.

 Brand integration